DECODEproject/iotencoder/docs/architecture/adr003-data-conversion.md

 ## Consequences

 - We must have some way of adding extra metadata to each event without pinging SmartCitizen for every incoming request.
+This could be a library that exposes the content of the SmartCitizen sensors API, as a static list or perhaps we should ping that API for every new device that is added.

 -